Reading school could open in Royal Berkshire Hospital

 However, leader of Reading council Jo Lovelock raised concerns about continuity of health services.

-She said there were wards still in use in the historic wing of the hospital.'Enormous investment'
+She said there were wards still in use in the historic wing of the hospital.

 Dr Peter Thomas, the head of Maiden Erlegh, would also become head of the new academy.